-Rahul Gandhi leads 'CBI Gherao' protest in Delhi
+CBI Gherao protest: Rahul Gandhi, senior Congress leaders detained

-New Delhi, Oct 26: Congress President Rahul Gandhi, accompanied by scores of party workers, has begun protest march from Dyal Singh College to CBI HQ against the removal of CBI Chief Alok Verma.
+New Delhi, Oct 26: Congress President Rahul Gandhi and party workers, protesting against the removal of CBI Chief Alok Verma, were detained by Delhi Police near CBI headquarters on Friday.

-Trinamool Congress (TMC) to join the Congress party protest led by Rahul Gandhi at Central Bureau of Investigation headquarters.
-MP Nadeem Ul Haq will represent TMC in the Congress protest at CBI headquarters.
+Rahul Gandhi is going to Lodhi Road police station to court arrest.

+Earlier, scores of party workers led by Rahul Gandhi reached CBI HQ to protest against the removal of CBI Director Alok Verma.
+Trinamool Congress MP Nadeem Ul Haq, CPI leader D Raja and senior Congress leader Ashok Gehlot joined the protest.

 In a press conference held on Thursday, Rahul Gandhi said the party would also protest outside all the Central Bureau of Investigation (CBI) offices across the country.